jdev082/scratchconnectplus/README.md

-# ScratchConnect v5.0
+# ScratchConnectPlus v5.0

-Python Library to connect Scratch API and much more.
+This is a continuation of the now discontinued ScratchConnect project and will continue to recieve fixes, patches, and regular updates. **Be aware that these updates are yet to be shipped to PyPi.**

 This library can show the statistics of Users, Projects, Studios, Forums and also connect and set cloud variables of a project!